bowenac/gatsby-playground/src/pages/docs/gatsby/content-from-strapi.md

 ### Handling Single Posts ###

-**We first need to create urls based on all of the posts from graphiql we do this in gatsby-node.js**
+**We first need to create urls based on all of the posts from graphql we do this in gatsby-node.js**

 Notice we include **lodash** on line 2 so we can use kebab to create the **pretty url** on line 25 and we're creating the permalinks from /strapi-content/ since that is the main index page for the strapi blog posts.
 This example is only creating links for strapi posts, but you would do the same thing for other integrations...